pallupz/covid-vaccine-booking/README.md

 This very basic script can be used to automate covid vaccination slot booking on Co-WIN Platform.

-#### Important:
+#### Important Notes:
 - POC project. **Use on your own risk**.
+- No option to register new mobile or add beneficiaries.
+This can be used only after beneficiary has been registered through the official app/portal
 - Do NOT use unless all beneficiaries selected are supposed to get the same vaccine and dose.
-- No option to register new user or add beneficiaries.
-This can be used only after beneficiary has been added through the official app/site
+- If you accidentally booked a slot, don't worry, you can cancel it from the portal.

 #### Third-Party Package Dependency:
 - ```tabulate``` : Used for displaying data in tabular format.
 For packgae installation, ```pip install tabulate```